hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_codecs.md

 hiiamboris (hiiamboris): https://gitlab.com/rebolek/markup/-/blob/main/data/menu.xslt

 [21:17:57](#XRVbk_LeTq3wghqAQraUPEkyj36OUOhAHHZXJhTZNms) <hiiamboris (NOT THIS ONE)>:
-I don't know xml enough to interpret that Ì†ΩÌ∏É
+I don't know xml enough to interpret that üòÉ

 [21:20:48](#WD7jL1G3Cw7ISkn69EyxoSmSWmj3WsKlJC5lKDQBVNE) <zentrog>:
 I've spent a bit of time looking/thinking about the locate/sift functions.
 I like the idea of having a common pattern dialect.
 I don't think I have the full picture of what you can do with those, but the thing that stood out to me was that `sift` seems to be used to filter a flat data structure, while xpath is sort of like filesystem globbing + predicate filtering, so it's tuned for a tree structure.